 ip a

-Your IP address will be after after ‘inet’ and will likley be the first address that doesn’t end in a 0 or 1.
-For my machine the local IP address is 192.168.0.60, so that what I’ll be using for the rest of this article.
+Your IP address will be after ‘inet’ and will likely be the first address that doesn’t end in a 0 or 1.
+For my machine, the local IP address is 192.168.0.60, so that’s what I’ll be using for the rest of this article.

-Once you have this done you’re going to want to make sure you have OpenSSH installed on your main computer.
+Once you have this done, you’ll want to make sure you have OpenSSH installed on your main computer.
 You can run “ssh” in the terminal to check.
-As a reminder this will only work on your local network.
-In order to connect to a machine outside of your home network you will want to set up port forwarding and add additional security to your systems.
+As a reminder, this will only work on your local network.
+In order to connect to a machine outside of your home network, you will want to set up port forwarding and add additional security to your systems.

-Once you have OpenSSH installed you can SSH into you new server.
+Once you have OpenSSH installed, you can SSH into your new server.

 ssh 192.168.0.yourip

-It will ask you for your password and once you are in it will look like a normal terminal instance, but it will be for the server as it display as username@servername.
-Once you are in we can setup plex.
+It will ask you for your password, and once you are in, it will look like a normal terminal instance, but it will be for the server, as it will display as username@servername.
+Once you are in, we can set up Plex.

 Download and Install PLEX

 Download using this command.
-This may be an older version, but we will set-up updating shortly.
+This may be an older version, but we will update shortly.

 wget https://downloads.plex.tv/plex-media-server-new/1.19.3.2852-219a9974e/debian/plexmediaserver_1.19.3.2852-219a9974e_amd64.deb